 On the 4th webinar in our series focused on performance for fixed income managers, our panelists explored how the industry is changing.
 Top discussions included how both client expectations and the market are impacting the way they need to invest.
 For more insight, watch the on-demand recording of Firm of the Future: Designing the Modern Investment Management Firm, moderated by Lynne Funk, Innovation Editor of The Bond Buyer.

-Shifting expectations for fixed income investors
+Shifting expectations for fixed income asset managers

 Investment managers are experiencing many pressures that impact their ability to invest.
 What are the top pressures that firms are adapting to?